viluon/ciemux/CONTRIBUTING.md

 use the issue templates - they provide a useful hint on what information to provide.

 ## Translations
 Translations are managed through [CrowdIn], an online interface for managing language strings.
-Translations may either be contributed there, or directly via a pull request.

 ## Setting up a development environment
 In order to develop CC: Tweaked, you'll need to download the source code and then run it.